+October 2008.
 I am still digging in my past, transferring old DAT tapes to my computer.
 This makes me quite melancholic at times, but also shows that there is a development here, and some musical skills obviously improved.
 And I come across a lot of music I had long forgotten.
-The next months I will put up some more of those findings.

 The note on the DAT tape lists these instruments: Notator 3.1 (sequencer software), M-160 (Roland 16 channel mixer), Quadraverb (legendary low-budget reverb), TG-77, SY-77.
 (Yamaha FM synthesizers)